nineisten/qubicBlockchainFuturist/README.md

 The execution plan follows a detailed schedule from Monday, November 3 to Saturday, November 8, 2025, covering arrival, setup, engagement, and wrap-up.
 Activities are coordinated to align with team arrivals, production starts, and networking events.
 Key highlights include daily breakfast distributions, booth operations, media recording, lunch rotations, dinners, and evening networking.

 ## 6. Budget
 The budget totals $89,213.32, including a 12.7% contingency fund for overages and emergencies.
-Remaining funds will support future efforts.
+Remaining funds will support future community efforts.
 Breakdown by category:

 | Item | Count | Description | Price | Fees | Fee Description | Total |
 |------|-------|-------------|-------|------|-----------------|-------|